unleashy/vahv/README.md

 ### Limitations

-Some of these limitations are intentional, but may be relaxed in a future
-version:
+These limitations are intentional and will most likely not change.

 - Vahv **only deals with strings**.
 This is because all input values from forms are strings.